ace-wg/pubsub-profile/draft-ietf-ace-coap-pubsub-profile.md

 The KDC MUST reply with a 4.00 (Bad Request) error response (OPT4) to the Join Request in the following cases:

+* The joining node is not requesting to join the group exclusively as a Subscriber and the 'client_cred' parameter is not present in the Join Request.

+* The joining node is not requesting to join the group exclusively as a Subscriber, the 'client_cred' parameter does not specify the empty CBOR byte string (0x40), and any of the following conditions holds:

-* The 'client_cred' parameter is present in the Join Request and its value is not an eligible authentication credential (e.g., it is not of the format accepted in the group) (OPT8).
+  - The value of the 'client_cred' parameter is not an eligible authentication credential (e.g., it is not of the format accepted in the group) (OPT8).

-* The 'client_cred' parameter is present, but the 'cnonce' and 'client_cred_verify' parameters are not present.
+  - The 'client_cred_verify' parameter is not present in the Join Request.

-* The 'client_cred' parameter is not present while the joining node is not requesting to join the group exclusively as a Subscriber, and any of the following conditions holds:
+* The joining node is not requesting to join the group exclusively as a Subscriber, the 'client_cred' parameter specifies the empty CBOR byte string (0x40), and any of the following conditions holds:

   -  The KDC does not store an eligible authentication credential for the joining node (e.g., of the format accepted in the group).